Active Learning of A Crystal Plasticity Flow Rule From Discrete Dislocation Dynamics Simulations: Materials and Methods

 In addition to the above constraints, required by the dimensionality mismatch between model and simulation, a mechanism to prevent degeneracy between model domain points is also desired.
-For this we've implemented a method of sequentially identifying points in the model domain under constraints which evolve with each proposed candidate.
+For this, we've implemented a method of sequentially identifying points in the model domain under constraints which evolve with each proposed candidate.
 This is achieved by reconditioning the model on every 8-D candidate as soon as they are proposed, using the model's posterior mean as if it were an accurate prediction.
-This reconditioning temporarily reduces the model variance in the neighborhood of those proposed points, thus reducing the propensity for the acquisition function to repeatedly propose similar points within a single batch~\cite{NEURIPS2018_498f2c21,lee2020costaware}.
-By preserving the fantasized model throughout the loop which identifies a single batch, similarity is dissuaded between all of the corresponding 8-D model domain points of {\em{the entire batch}}, considering all slip systems within the same configuration as well as slip systems present in different configurations that are part of the same batch.
+This reconditioning temporarily reduces the model posterior variance in the neighborhood of those proposed points, thus reducing the propensity for the acquisition function to repeatedly propose similar points within a single batch~\cite{NEURIPS2018_498f2c21,lee2020costaware}.
+By preserving the fantasized model throughout the loop which identifies a single batch, similarity is dissuaded between all of the corresponding 8-D model domain points of {\em{the entire batch}}, considering all slip systems within the same configuration as well as slip systems present in different configurations that are part of the same batch to produce a batch of experiments that are globally maximally informative and non-redundant.
 The flow of the acquisition function is outlined in Algorithm~\ref{alg_acqf}.

-Unlike conventional Bayesian optimization in which the goal is to identify the maximum value of an expensive function, our goal is to optimize the fitting of a Gaussian process model over a prescribed domain.
-Conventional acquisition functions like the well known expected improvement (EI) or knowledge gradient (KG) are thus not easily adaptable.
-Instead, by assuming that the variance at each model domain point is a measure of model uncertainty, we seek new training data at points where the GP model predicts highest variance, which has been argued to be equivalent to reducing the Shannon entropy of the random variable which the Bayesian model represents and has been previously applied to optimal design of computer experiments \cite{currin1991bayesian,shewry1987maximum}.